orelmousaffi/codepuzzle2-python3/README.md

 After cloning, run `npm install` on the root of this repository to install all necessary dependencies.

 To run tests, you can use the `npm run test` command.
 If you want to enable file watch, so the tests re-run automatically after saving a file, you can use the `npm run test:watch` command.

-The test framework is configured to look for files inside of the `src` folder and to look for test files with the `.spec.js` extension.